buildbot/buildbot/master/docs/developer/secrets.rst

 ``secrets`` is a list containing all the secret keys that can be used as class attributes.
 When the service is loaded during the Buildbot reconfigService function, secrets are rendered and the values are updated.
 Everywhere the variable with the secret name (`foo` or `other` in the example) is used, the class attribute value is replaced by the secret value.
-This is similar to the "renderable" annotation, but will only works for BuildbotServices, and will only interpolate secrets.
+This is similar to the "renderable" annotation, but will only work for BuildbotServices, and will only interpolate secrets.
-Others renderables can still be held in the service as attributes, and rendered dynamically at a later time.
+Other renderables can still be held in the service as attributes and rendered dynamically at a later time.

   .. code-block:: python